fastrgv/hbox/README.md

 ===================== update history ========================

 **ver 1.2.0 -- 27dec2024**
-* Added a 6th command line parm: outputFileName (for sokoban YASC).
+* Added back a 6th command line parm: outputFileName (for sokoban YASC).
 * Fixed a problem with the embedded version of hbox5, method 3.

 **ver 1.1.9 -- 24dec2024**